 She extended her arm into the moonlight, swishing her fingers about as if she’d thrust them into a pond.
 A brighter shimmer formed around her hand, growing into a wisp before blooming to the size of her fist.
 Her magic called and shaped the light, creating a scintillating orb that hovered about her shoulders emitting faint crystalline bell tones.
 Two tiny lighter spots almost appeared to be eyes, lending it the appearance of a cute little critter.
 Its energy drew strands of her long blonde hair up with a static charge as it circled around her head.

 Oona walked to the door and peered out.
 The little light orb mimicked the gesture, easing out into the curving hallway above her head.
 Its pale blue glow chased shadows from a modest area, revealing speckled marble floors and walls of smooth, grey stone.

 Her knuckles whitened.
 To hear her father talk, at least three men would be lurking out there this very moment, waiting for the chance to kill her.

 Stupid, stupid people!
 She scowled.
 Some old man says King Talomir’s heir will end the war, and everyone wants me dead.

 She crept from her room and padded to the right, biting her lip to stifle a gasp at how cold the stone had become in only two short hours of insomnia.
 In her haste to get out of the stifling bedchamber, she’d forgotten her slippers, but didn’t feel like going back.
-The nimbus of light followed her, many times brighter than a candle, stretching shadows from shields and torch holders hung from the rounded columns protruding from the walls at regular intervals.
+The little light orb followed her, many times brighter than a candle, stretching shadows from shields and torch holders hung from the rounded columns protruding from the walls at regular intervals.